-I've taught hundreds of yoga classes ranging from beginners to advanced, there are several things that assist us to be present on our mats but our biggest enemy with being present, is our ego...
+There are several things that assist us to be present on our mats but our biggest enemy with being present is our ego.

-The truth is your yoga practice is exactly that your practice not anyone else's in the room, we as teachers are just your guide for that particular class and as your yoga journey continues your ego will soften.
-It may take some of us weeks to understand this or years, but whatever the time frame, it doesn't matter as it's your own journey.
+The truth is your yoga practice is exactly that - your practice.
+Not anyone else's in the room.
+We as teachers are simply your guide for that class, and as your yoga journey continues, your ego will soften.
+It may take some of us weeks or even years to understand this.
+But whatever the time frame, it doesn't matter - it's your journey.
 You are the one paving your own path.
-Just like life you will have hard days and days that seem effortless when you hit your mat.
-But be sure of this - It's called a yoga practice not a yoga perfect!
+Just like life, you will have the hard days and the effortless days when you hit your mat.
+But be sure of this - it's called a yoga practice, not a yoga perfect!

-Here I shorten a fantastic analogy I read in a book when starting teaching "The pure heart of yoga by Robert Butera"
+Here I shorten a fantastic analogy from a book I read when I began teaching - "The Pure Heart of Yoga" by Robert Butera.

-- A 17 year old boy hits his mat and get's every single pose perfect, while looking around the room comparing himself to others to ensure he is the "best" in the room, whilst practicing in the same room is a 70 year old woman who modifies each of her poses to her bodies capacity, she does not take her eyes off her own practice but practices to her full potential.
+A 17-year-old boy hits his mat and gets every single pose perfect, while looking around the room comparing himself to others to ensure he is the "best" in the room.
+Practicing in the same room is a 70-year-old woman who modifies each of her poses to her body's capacity.
+She does not take her eyes off her own practice but practices to her full potential.

-she is present!
-She is not looking to better herself but rather modifies her practice so she can enjoy her own yoga journey for what it really is...
-Her own practice.
+The 70-year-old woman is the one really practicing yoga as she is present in her practice.
+She is practicing without comparison or in competition with herself or others.
+The key statement is that she is present!
+She is not looking to better herself but rather modifies her practice so she can enjoy her own yoga journey for what it really is - her own practice.

-So the next time you practice check into your ego and see if you can start to recognise it's happenings, all the little distractions it makes for you and the obstacles it put's up and see if you can stay focused on your own practice and your own mat!
+So, the next time you practice check into your ego and see if you can start to recognise its happenings.
+Watch out for all the little distractions it makes for you and the obstacles it puts up, see if you can stay focused on your own practice and your own mat!

 "Presence is more than just being there" ~ Malcolm Forbes

 A final note from Tara